Fuyukai/Reborn-Rebalance/README.rst

 Licence
 -------

-This project is licenced under the CC0.
-You can do whatever you want with it!
-I don't mind.
+This project is licenced under the GPL, version 3.0 or later.

 Credits
 -------